Hello everybody,

 A pure Prolog solution is to stop using unification and make helper predicate that wrap the new type of unification.

-For example, wrapping the earlier clpBNR formula in a predicate like eps(Eps, A, B)
+For example, wrapping the earlier clpBNR formula in a predicate like eps(Eps, A, B) and use it everywhere it is needed.

 The cons of this method are that we loose unification and all its benefits: